nickserv/danamccurdy.com/_posts/2019-07-05-me-and-my-ego.md

 title: Me and My Ego
 image: 'https://i.imgur.com/LSGlPDI.png'
 ---
+I often wonder
-I spend a lot of time wondering if I have freed myself from my ego, and that is just my ego, worrying about itself.
+if I have freed myself
+from my own ego,
+but that is just my ego,
+worrying about itself.

 It worries a lot,
 about my shortcomings,
-if I'm "doing it right",
+and if I'm "doing it right",
 as it tries to remodel itself
-into something new and improved, but always reluctant to release its grip on how I see the world.
+into something new and improved, yet always reluctant to release its grip on how I see the world.

 It is a snake of thought
 eating its own tail,
-a loop from nowhere to nowhere, maintaining its power for only as long as I feed it with my attention and concern.
+in a loop to nowhere,
+maintaining its power
+for as long as I feed it
+with my attention and concern.